-Personal care product categories that are not eligible for EWG licensing include:
+Product categories that are not eligible for EWG licensing include:

-- I. Medical and semi-medical products, including any product making claims of a medical nature: acne treatment, wound treatment, hormonal cream, pain relief, anti-fungal treatment, anti-itch/rash cream, athlete's foot treatment, eczema/damaged skin treatment, hemorrhoids, denture care, contact lens all-in-one clean and rinse, contact lens cleaners, contact lens saline solution, eye drops/artificial tears, eye drops/ artificial tears for contacts, eye wash, hair loss treatment, lice treatment shampoo, ear wax removal, oral pain relief, wart removal, cradle cap treatment, nipple cream, "personal cleansing," genital moisturizer, genital powder/ deodorant, lubricant/spermicide, hair growth inhibitor, hair growth treatment/stimulant, varicose/spider vein treatment, bandages, dental floss, pore strips - II.
-Categories of products that tend to be caustic or harsh, such as skin fading/lightener, chemical depilatory, hair straighteners (hair relaxer, hair perm), baby powder, facial hair bleach, chemical peel, sunless tanning products, tanning oils - III.
+- I. Product types not eligible for inclusion in Skin Deep® (for more details, see ewg.org/skindeep/learn more/about). - II.
+Medical and semi-medical products, including products making claims of a medical nature: acne treatment, wound treatment, hormonal cream, pain relief, anti-fungal treatment, anti-itch/rash cream, athlete's foot treatment, hemorrhoids, denture care, contact lens all-in-one clean and rinse, contact lens cleaners, contact lens saline solution, eye drops/artificial tears, eye drops/ artificial tears for contacts, eye wash, hair loss treatment, lice treatment shampoo, ear wax removal, oral pain relief, wart removal, cradle cap treatment, nipple cream, "personal cleansing," genital moisturizer, genital powder/ deodorant, lubricant/spermicide, hair growth inhibitor, hair growth treatment/stimulant, varicose/spider vein treatment, bandages, dental floss, pore strips - III.
+Categories of products that tend to be caustic or harsh, such as skin fading/lightener, chemical depilatory, hair straighteners (hair relaxer, hair perm), baby powder, facial hair bleach, chemical peel, sunless tanning products, tanning oils - IV.
 Some categories of products with health concerns, such as eyelash glue and nail glue

-- IV.
-Aerosols of any kind, because of respiratory concerns.
+V. Aerosols of any kind, because of respiratory concerns.
 For purposes of this program, aerosol products are those that are pressurized, through the use of a propellent or mechanical force, to dispense product.
-This definition of aerosol does not include pump spray products - V. Product types not eligible for inclusion in Skin Deep® (for more details, see ewg.org/skindeep/learn\more/about).
+This definition of aerosol does not include pump spray products

-2) Products must rate "Green" in Skin Deep.
+2. Products must rate "Green" in Skin Deep.

 EWG will license only products that pose few potential health hazards and receive a hazard rating in the "Green" range of EWG's Skin Deep database.
 Products in Skin Deep are rated 1 to 10, with 1 being the best and 10, the worst.
 In Skin Deep, products that rate "Green" are those that receive either a 1 or a 2.
 A product's hazard rating is not an average of the ingredients' hazard ratings.
-It is calculated using a weight-ofevidence approach that factors in all of the hazards or health impacts associated with the ingredients.
-Although many of the ingredients in Green-rated products have low hazard ratings and rate in the Green range, it is not a criterion that all ingredients within a licensed product rate Green.
+It is calculated using a weight-of-evidence approach that factors in all of the hazards or health impacts associated with the ingredients.
+Although many of the ingredients in Greenrated products have low hazard ratings and rate in the Green range, it is not a criterion that all ingredients within a licensed product rate Green.
+For products that have ingredients with limited data, EWG may request additional human health data from the brand.
+Due to the variable composition of many botanical ingredients, brands will be asked to submit composition information for the botanical ingredient(s) used in their products.